samvictor/Sams-Web-Game-Engine/README.md

 Supported values:
  * **shape** - (required) point, box, cylinder, sphere. "box" by default
  * **boxSize** - Must be, and should only be used with box shape. x, y, and z components of collider size. "[1, 1, 1]" by default.
- * **boxRotation** - Must be, and should only be used with box shape. x, y, and z components of collider rotation. "[0, 0, 0]" by default.
+ * **boxRotation** - (future) Must be, and should only be used with box shape. x, y, and z components of collider rotation. "[0, 0, 0]" by default.
  * **cylinderSize** - Must be, and should only be used with cylinder shape. radius and height components of collider size. "[1, 1]" by default.
- * **cylinderRotation** - Must be, and should only be used with cylinder shape. x, y, and z components of collider rotation. "[0, 0, 0]" by default.
+ * **cylinderRotation** - (future) Must be, and should only be used with cylinder shape. x, y, and z components of collider rotation. "[0, 0, 0]" by default.
+ * **cylinderOrientation** - (future) Must be, and should only be used with cylinder shape.
+Orientation of the cylinder.
+Which axis is the height of the cylinder parallel to? x, y, or z. "x" by default.
  * **sphereRadius** - Must be, and should only be used with sphere shape.
 Radius of collider.
 "1" by default.
  * **offset** - (required) x, y, and z components of collider position offset. "[0, 0, 0]" by default.
  * **visible** - Only designed for testing purposes.
 This option lets you see where the collider will be, even though it's usually invisible. "false" by default.